Foreign Trade

 Administration (ITA) promotes trade and investment.

-discussions, and the rulemaking process.
+rulemaking process.

 U.S. is the world’s largest